Ally Invest Robo Portfolios is Free*!

 Is Ally Invest good for beginners?

-The Ally Invest Managed Portfolios is ideal for beginning investors.
-You can start by using the managed Ally invest robo-advisor to oversee your investments.
+The Ally Invest Managed Portfolios might be suitable for beginning investors.
+You can start with the managed Ally Invest robo-advisor to oversee your investments.
 Beginners who choose the zero fee investment management option need to understand that this choice yields a more conservative portfolio.
 We’ll explain more in the Investments section.

-As you become more experienced, you can try your hand at investing on your own with the Ally Invest stock, bond and fund investment options-now offering up to $3,500 bonus.
+As your experience grows, you can try your hand at investing on your own with the Ally Invest stock, bond and fund investment options.

 Just be aware that for robo investing, there are other platforms with zero or low management fees such as M1 Finance, Schwab, Betterment and Wealthfront that don’t require a 30% cash allocation.

-Ally Invest Cash-Enhanced Managed Portfolios provides a professionally managed, fully automated investment service.
+Ally Invest Robo Portfolios provides a professionally managed, fully automated investment service.
 Your portfolio is based on your specific needs, risk tolerance, investment goals and time horizon.
 Portfolios are constructed from a number of diversified low-cost index funds.

 You also have the ability to influence your asset allocation.
 Your asset allocation is the percent invested in stock funds vs. bond funds.
 You can do this by making changes in your investor profile at any time.
 As is the case with most robo-advisors, you cannot place any trades within your account.